DreamOfTheRedChamber/system-design-interviews/README.md

 * **Decoupling**:
 	- All that publishers need to know is the format of the message and where to publish it.
 Consumers can become oblivious as to who publishes messages and why.
 Consumers can focus solely on processing messages from the queue.
 Such a high level decoupling enables consumers and producers to be developed indepdently.
 They can even be developed by different teams using different technologies.
 * **Evening out traffic spikes**:
-	- You should be able to keep accepting requests at high rates even at times of icnreased traffic.
+	- You should be able to keep accepting requests at high rates even at times of increased traffic.
 Even if your publishing generates messages much faster than consumers can keep up with, you can keep enqueueing messages, and publishers do not have to be affected by a temporary capacity problem on the consumer side.
 * **Isolating failures and self-healing**:
 	- The fact that consumers' availability does not affect producers allows us to stop message processing at any time.
 This means that we can perform maintainance and deployments on back-end servers at any time.
 We can simply restart, remove, or add servers without affecting producer's availability, which simplifies deployments and server management.
 Instead of breaking the entire application whenever a back-end server goes offline, all that we experience is reduced throughput, but there is no reduction of availability.
 Reduced throughput of asynchronous tasks is usually invisible to the user, so there is no consumer impact.